Operating under a plan or programme

 Organic product exporters can use the Official Organic Assurance Programme (OOAP).
 This programme is designed to make it easier to export organic products to specific countries.

 Wine Standards Management Plan

-If you want to export New Zealand grape wine it must be made under a wine standards management plan (WSMP).
-Your WSMP must be registered with MPI and then verified by an approved verifier every 12 months.
+If you want to export your own New Zealand grape wine, then you must follow a wine standards management plan (WSMP).
+You must register your WSMP with MPI.
+An approved verifier must verify it every 12 months.

-If you are exporting wine made by someone else, you don't need your own registered WSMP, but the wine producer and packager do need one.
+If you are exporting wine made by someone else, you don't need your own registered WSMP, but the wine producer and packager need to have one.